dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 ```

 Additionally, the value you put for `<web app name>` needs to be globally unique and will ultimately be a part of our URL to access the app.
 You may get an error if your web app name is already in use.
+I'll also note (for the sake of security) that in the name I chose for my web application- ***dfern1978***, the ***1978*** part is not relevant to me at all, it's just numbers chosen to make my web app globally unique.

 With everything in place, let's run our web app!